syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 ### Minio

-Information about the Minio client can be found [here](https://minio.io).
+Information about the Minio client can be found on the [Minio website](https://minio.io).

 **Installation of Minio client into the home directory of the current user is necessary for the following example commands to work!**